GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 See the [DEA monitoring dashboard](https://monitoring.dea.ga.gov.au/) to check the current status of DEA's services.
 :::

+## 2024-04-23: It's now easier to cite DEA products

+A new "cite this product" heading has been added to each of DEA's product metadata pages to make it easier to cite DEA's data products.
+A citation has been provided for the data itself, and where relevant a second citation to the published methods paper has also been provided.

+Check out this feature on DEA's new [DEA Waterbodies page](/data/product/dea-waterbodies-landsat/?tab=overview#citations).

 ## 2024-04-18: New Validation reports section

 The Knowledge Hub contains a new [Validation reports](/validation/) section.
 This is where you will find reports of Geoscience Australia’s validation data, published periodically.
 This data can be used to validate Geoscience Australia’s other datasets.